Something in Red (song)

-"Something in Red" is a song written by Angela Kaset and originally recorded by her in 1991.
-Kaset's recording was released by Dover Records as a single in the UK in 1991.
-American country music artist Lorrie Morgan released her version in May 1992 as the fourth single and title track from the album Something in Red.
+"Something in Red" is a song written and originally recorded by Angela Kaset.
+Her version was released as a single in the UK by Dover Records on 7 May 1991, and peaked at number 124 in the UK Singles Chart.
+American country music artist Lorrie Morgan released her version in May 1992 as the fourth single and title track from her second studio album, Something in Red.
 Morgan's version reached number 14 on the Billboard Hot Country Singles & Tracks chart and peaked at number 10 on the RPM Country Tracks in Canada.
 The song also earned Morgan her first and only nomination for the Grammy Award for Best Female Country Vocal Performance.

 In 2004, British musical theater actress Elaine Paige recorded the song for inclusion on her "best of" compilation album Centre Stage, released the same year.